 emdash or em dash (ĕm′dăsh′) n.
 A symbol ( — ) used in writing and printing to indicate a break in thought or sentence structure, to introduce a phrase added for emphasis, definition, or explanation, or to separate two clauses.
 [From its being the width of an m in printing.]
 (Source)

 In early 2015 I founded Emdash to be able to offer language-related services professionally.
-Between September 2015 and September 2018 I also served as a lecturer at Leiden University in the bachelor’s program English Language and Culture (Language Acquisition department), the minor program Translation, and the master’s program Translation in Theory and Practice (Dutch/English).
+From September 2015 to September 2018 I also served as a lecturer at Leiden University in the bachelor’s program English Language and Culture (Language Acquisition department), the minor program Translation, and the master’s program Translation in Theory and Practice (Dutch/English).

 Master of Arts in Linguistics